Szczerku/RNA-GANerator/README.md

 | `--lr_c`           | `float`  | `0.0001`              | Learning rate for the critic |

+---

 ## Generating New Sequences
-During training, the generator model is automatically saved every 100 batches to a file named:
+Trained models are saved every 100 batches to a file named:
 ```plaintext
 generator_epoch_{epoch}_batch_{total_batches}.pth
 ```